|

 John Woodburn

-25 years including the Land’s End to John O’Groats bicycle
+past 25 years including the Land's End to John O'Groats

-culminating in his winning of the V.T.T.A.
-Best All-Rounder
+culminating in his winning of the Veterans' Time Trials

 1986 |